ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1752450][end:1763060]] And their detectors, if you want to think about it that way, are located on this boundary B, or their interface with the sources on this boundary B.

 29:23 [[start:1763830][end:1774760]] And each of them executes a process that accumulates data from the quantum channel and communicates it to the other observer via the classical channel.
-[[start:1776010][end:1779842]] Now, this picture illustrates what's called a lock protocol.
+[[start:1776010][end:1779842]] Now, this picture illustrates what's called a LOCC protocol.

-29:39 [[start:1779986][end:1784250]] Lock means local operations and classical communication.
+29:39 [[start:1779986][end:1784250]] LOCC means local operations and classical communication.
-[[start:1784830][end:1789766]] So a one and a two are each operating locally on their boundary.
+[[start:1784830][end:1789766]] So A1 and A2 are each operating locally on their boundary.
 [[start:1789878][end:1800938]] They're making measurements locally on their boundary, and they're communicating via actions locally on their boundary and observations locally on their boundary.
 [[start:1801034][end:1806526]] So, for example, I'm communicating with my computer here.
 [[start:1806628][end:1808958]] We can consider it my boundary.

-30:09 [[start:1809134][end:1823094]] And stuff is happening in the environment that's implemented by the Internet, and you're receiving those communications locally on your boundary, on your laptop or whatever it is you're using.
+30:09 [[start:1809134][end:1823094]] And stuff is happening in the environment that's implemented by the internet, and you're receiving those communications locally on your boundary, on your laptop or whatever it is you're using.
 [[start:1823292][end:1826360]] So that's what local operations means.

 30:26 [[start:1826890][end:1831890]] And these protocols specifically involve classical communication.
 [[start:1831970][end:1834774]] And so they're able to detect entanglement.
-[[start:1834902][end:1839370]] And a Bell EPR experiment is just an example of a lock protocol.
+[[start:1834902][end:1839370]] And a Bell/EPR experiment is just an example of a LOCC protocol.

 30:40 [[start:1840670][end:1845974]] The observers exchange information about how they're going to do their experiments.
 [[start:1846022][end:1848202]] They're both going to measure D spin.